What is the smallest piece of information processed by a computer called?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-The smallest piece of information processed by a computer is called a bit.
-A bit, which stands for "binary digit," can have a value of either 0 or 1, representing the most fundamental level of data in computing.
-All forms of data in computers, whether they are numbers, letters, or symbols, are ultimately represented in binary, which is composed of these bits.
+The smallest piece of information processed by a computer is referred to as a bit.
+A bit, which stands for binary digit, can have a value of either 0 or 1, representing the most fundamental unit of data in computing.
+All forms of electronic data are ultimately broken down to bits, as they form the basic building blocks upon which more complex data structures are constructed.

 Subscribe